JainamJain1259/Navier-Stokes-Equation/README.md

 - Questions for the Assignment are in Questions Assignment 05 Folder.

-- Python Codes for the questions are in Assinment Codes folder
+- Python Codes for the questions are in Assginment Codes folder